bcyong/scale_test/README.md

 The quality checks did not return any problematic annotations here.

-Upon visual inspection the annotions seem solid.
+Upon visual inspection the annotations seem solid.
 There is a glaring omission of 2 `policy_sign` in the right foreground and a less visible sign in the right background on a light pole from the annotations.

   [View Audit](https://dashboard.scale.com/audit?taskId=5f127f643a6b1000172320a5)
   ```